NaluKit/gwt-boot-starter-nalu/README.md

 ![Add or edit screen data](https://github.com/mvp4g/gwt-boot-starter-nalu/blob/master/etc/images/ScreenWindowMetaData.png?raw=true)

-**TODO: udpate text**

 Using this window, you can:

-* name the screen: this name will be used as package name, the goto event, the presenter- and view-name, etc
+* name of the component: this name will be used as package name, the controller- and component-name, etc
-* history name (optional): if entered, this name will be used as token instead the event name
-* view creation method:
-  * view is created by framework: the instance of the view will be created by the framwork (using 'new')
-  * view is created by presenter: the instance of the view has to be created by the developer
+* route: this route is the url token binded to a controller
 * use this screen as start screen of the application (if there is no history token, this will be the screen, that will be shown at start of the application)
-* enable navigation confirmation
+* enable confirmation in case the controller will be stopped